aikaterna/aikaterna-cogs/README.md

 noflippedtables - A v3 port of irdumb's v2 cog with a little extra surprise included.
 Unflip all the tables.

-nolinks - A very blunt hammer to remove anything that looks like a link.
-Roles can be whitelisted and it can watch multiple channels.

 otherbot - Alert a role when bot(s) go offline.

 partycrash - A port of Will's partycrash command from the v2 Admin cog.
 This cog will not generate invites, but will show already-existing invites that the bot has access to view.